What if the way a webcam looks like ours?

 Eye contact .
 Human eyes are essential for communication.
 Through the gaze we can perceive happiness, anger, boredom or fatigue.
 Eyes move when someone is curious and squints to stay focused.
 We know these interaction cues that influence our social behavior.

 Although webcams share the same purpose as the human eye (that of see) are not expressive, do not transmit and transmit affection as human eyes do.
-Eyecam reports the affective aspects of the eye in a webcam.
+Eyecam brings the affective aspects of the eye into a webcam.
 How does it make you feel looking at it?

 Rethinking our relationship with the digital world

 The purpose of this project is to speculate on the past, present and future of technology.
 We are surrounded by sensing devices.
-The surveillance camera that observes us on the street, the Google or Alexa speakers that answer us (but above all they listen to us) or the webcam in our laptop ..
-They are becoming "invisible", they merge with our daily life, to the point that we are not aware of their presence.
-What are, however, the implications of their presence on our behavior?
+The surveillance camera that observes us on the street, the Google or Alexa speakers that answer us (but above all they listen to us) or the webcam in our laptop..
+They are becoming “invisible”, blending into our daily life, to the point that we are not aware of their presence.
+What are the implications of their presence on our behavior?

 This anthropomorphic webcam highlights the potential risks of hiding device functions and challenges the design of conventional devices.